-The Trust is delighted to announce an artist grant scheme for #EdwinMorgan100, The Second Life (the title taken from Morgan’s breakthrough 1968 collection), supported by Creative Scotland and the Saltire Society.
-This will provide funding for creative practitioners from a variety of art forms to respond to Morgan’s work, giving it a ‘second life’.
+The Trust is delighted to launch an artist grant scheme for #EdwinMorgan100, The Second Life (the title taken from Morgan’s breakthrough 1968 collection), supported by Creative Scotland, The Edwin Morgan Trust and the Saltire Society, provides funding for creative practitioners from a variety of art forms to respond to Morgan’s work, giving it a ‘second life’.

-At the heart of this programme is a desire to reach people from a range of creative backgrounds and diverse working lives who may not otherwise be aware of Edwin Morgan’s work or see its relevance to themselves/ their communities.
-To encourage this engagement, the Trust has created a cultural advisory panel, who will draw from their own communities, lived experiences and geographical locations to nominate 8 recipients to receive a £1,500 grant each.
-This panel includes Hannah Lavery (Scottish Poetry Library and BAME Writers Group), Iain Morrison (poet, Fruitmarket Gallery), Robert Softley Gale and Mairi Taylor (Birds of Paradise Theatre), Eoin Dara (DCA), and Seona McClintock (Producer, Gaelic and Traditional Arts Eden Court).
-An additional 8 x £750 grants will be given out in response to an open call, reviewed by the cultural advisory panel and administered by the Trust.
+At the heart of this grant scheme is a desire to reach people from a range of creative backgrounds and diverse working lives who may not otherwise be aware of Edwin Morgan’s work or see its relevance to themselves/ their communities.
+To encourage this engagement, the Trust created a cultural advisory panel, who drew from their own communities, lived experiences and geographical locations to nominate 7 recipients who received a £1,500 grant each.
+This panel included Hannah Lavery (Scottish Poetry Library, poet and playwright), Iain Morrison (poet, Fruitmarket Gallery), Robert Softley Gale and Mairi Taylor (Birds of Paradise Theatre), Eoin Dara (DCA), and Seona McClintock (Producer, Gaelic and Traditional Arts Eden Court).
+An additional 12 x £750 grants were given out in response to an open call, reviewed by the cultural advisory panel and administered by the Trust.